Scuba Diving Vacation

 Internet is available during the mornings, evenings and often between dives.

-All meals and drinking water are provided for you whilst you are at the island.
+All meals and drinking water are provided for you while you are at the island.
 There is an

-Lunch: Island chicken pasta salad or chicken wings and fries or spaghetti bolognaise
+Lunch Island chicken salad or chicken and veggie quesadilla’s or fresh fish burritos.

 View of our Island: